jeanfabre/PlayMaker--ArrayMaker--EasySave3/Assets/PlayMaker ArrayMaker EasySave3/readme.txt

-ArrayMaker support for Easy Save, Check ChangeLog.md file for information.
+ArrayMaker support for Easy Save 3, Check ChangeLog.md file for information.

 Please make use of the PlayMaker forum for questions and bug report.